AL333Z/fp-in-industry/pres-long.md

 ![Inline, 70%](pics/arch-white.png)

 - a component which projects a model, in a MongoDB collection
-- so that an HTTP service can queries the collection returning orders
+- a simple HTTP service, which queries the collection returning orders

 ^ Talk ONLY about COMPONENTS!